nickbrandt/GitLab/doc/development/documentation/structure.md

 - Consider including at least a partial error message in the title.
 - Use fewer than 70 characters.

-Remember to include the complete error message in the topic's content.
+Remember to include the complete error message in the topics content if it is not complete in the title.

 ## Other information on a topic